Surge protector: Primary components

 Systems used to reduce or limit high-voltage surges can include one or more of the following types of electronic components.
 Some surge suppression systems use multiple technologies, since each method has its strong and weak points.
 The first six methods listed operate primarily by diverting unwanted surge energy away from the protected load, through a protective component connected in a parallel (or shunted) topology.
 The last two methods also block unwanted energy by using a protective component connected in series with the power feed to the protected load, and additionally may shunt the unwanted energy like the earlier systems.

 Metal oxide varistor

-A metal oxide varistor (MOV) consists of a bulk semiconductor material (typically sintered granular zinc oxide) that can conduct large currents when presented with a voltage above its rated voltage.
+A metal-oxide varistor (MOV) consists of a bulk semiconductor material (typically sintered granular zinc oxide) that can conduct large currents when presented with a voltage above its rated voltage.
 MOVs typically limit voltages to about 3 to 4 times the normal circuit voltage by diverting surge current elsewhere than the protected load.
 MOVs may be connected in parallel to increase current capability and life expectancy, providing they are matched sets.

 MOVs have finite life expectancy and degrade when exposed to a few large transients, or many small transients.
-Every time an MOV activates its threshold voltage reduces slightly.
+Every time an MOV activates, its threshold voltage reduces slightly.
 After many spikes the threshold voltage can reduce enough to be near the protection voltage, either mains or data.
 At this point the MOV conducts more and more often, heats up and finally fails.
 In data circuits, the data channel becomes shorted and non-functional.
 In a power circuit, you may get a dramatic meltdown or even a fire if not protected by a fuse of some kind.

 Modern surge strips and house protectors have circuit breakers and temperature fuses to prevent serious consequences.
 A thermal fuse disconnects the MOV when it gets too hot.
 Only the MOV is disconnected leaving the rest of the circuit working but without surge protection.
 Often there is an LED light to indicate if the MOVs are still functioning.
 Older surge strips had no thermal fuse and relied on a 10 or 15 amp circuit breaker which usually blew only after the MOVs had smoked, burned, popped, melted and permanently shorted.

-A failing MOV is a fire risk, which is a reason for the National Fire Protection Association's (NFPA) UL1449 in 1986 and subsequent revisions in 1998, 2009 and 2015.
+A failing MOV is a fire risk, which is a reason for the National Fire Protection Association's (NFPA's) UL1449 standard in 1986< and subsequent revisions in 1998, 2009 and 2015.
 NFPA's primary concern is protection from fire.

 Therefore, all MOV-based protectors intended for long-term use should have an indicator that the protective components have failed, and this indication must be checked on a regular basis to ensure that protection is still functioning.

 Because of their good price–performance ratio, MOVs are the most common protector component in low-cost basic AC power protectors.